ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

 The handler receives an `AuthenticationFailedCause`, not an exception.
-The useful case is
-`AuthenticationFailedCause.Error`, whose `message` is the only detail available.
+`AuthenticationFailedCause.Error` provides a `message` with details about the failure.

-Without a handler, a failed login responds with a bare `401` and empty body.
-That is a confusing thing for a user to hit
+Without a handler, a failed login responds with a `401 Unauthorized` and an empty body.
+For browser applications, you can
-in a browser, so it is worth replacing.
-Sending them back to the login route restarts the flow cleanly, which is the
-right outcome for the most common failure, described next.
+redirect the user to the login route to start a new authentication flow.

-Your handler should respond.
-If it does not, Ktor falls back to whatever challenge the failure registered, and otherwise
+The handler should produce a response.
+If it does not, Ktor falls back to the challenge the failure registered, or responds
-to the same bare `401`.

-One failure behaves differently.
+with a `401 Unauthorized` when no challenge is available.

 When the token endpoint rejects the authorization code as `invalid_grant`, which
-happens when a code has expired or was already used, a redirect back to the provider is registered as the fallback.
-A
+happens when a code has expired or has already been used, a redirect back to the provider is registered as the fallback.
-handler that does not respond therefore restarts the login rather than showing an error.
+If the handler does not respond, the login flow starts again.

-That retry is usually what you want.
-A user who reloads the callback page sends the same code twice, and starting over
+Restarting the flow is useful when, for example, a user reloads the callback page and attempts to reuse the same code.
-gets them a fresh one.
 The risk is that it repeats.
-If something makes *every* code fail, such as a wrong client secret
-or a clock far enough out that codes look expired on arrival, each restart produces another failure and the user bounces
-between your application and the provider.

-Responding inside the handler is what prevents that, because the fallback never runs.
-If you want the retry anyway,
-allow one and no more:
+However, repeated invalid_grant responses can create a redirect loop.
+This can happen when every authorization code
+fails, for example because the client secret is incorrect or the system clock causes codes to appear expired.

+To prevent the fallback redirect, respond inside the handler.
+To allow a single retry, track whether a retry
+has already occurred:

 ```kotlin
 onAuthenticationFailed { cause ->